 To show you … how out of evil there can come good, in those five years I read every book in the black school library.
 I read all the books I could get from the white school library.
 I memorized James Weldon Johnson, Paul Laurence Dunbar, Countee Cullen and Langston Hughes.
 I memorized Shakespeare, whole plays, fifty sonnets.
 I memorized Edgar Allen Poe, all the poetry — never having heard it, I memorized it.
 I had Longfellow, I had Guy de Maupassant, I had Balzac, Rudyard Kipling — I mean, it was catholic kind of reading, and catholic kind of storing.

 Out of this evil, which was a dire kind of evil, because rape on the body of a young person more often than not introduces cynicism, and there is nothing quite so tragic as a young cynic, because it means the person has gone from knowing nothing to believing nothing.
 In my case I was saved in that muteness… And I was able to draw from human thought, human disappointments and triumphs, enough to triumph myself.

-I am Uriah Monk.
-I am the second oldest of my five siblings.
-Growing up, I was an energetic, hard headed kid.
-I was always short and with a big bald head and big ears.
-I was blessed with a high intellect; reading at the second grade level in kindergarten, and artistic ability.
-I loved to draw so much that I would sketch everything that I liked.
-I drew my family, I drew characters from cartoons, and I drew the butterflies we took care of in kindergarten.
-However, my intelligence and creative personality wasn’t able to truly shine due to my traumatic childhood.
+I am Uriah Monk, fourth oldest out of many siblings.
+Growing up, I was a short, energetic, hard-headed kid.
+However, I was very smart for my age; reading at the second-grade level in kindergarten.
+I am also very artistic.
+I love drawing so much that I would sketch everything I liked.
+I drew my family, cartoon characters, and the butterflies we took care of in kindergarten.
+However, I was not able to shine as a kind and creative kid due to my traumatic childhood.